Hypoxic Ischemic Encephalopathy (HIE) Lawyers

 Our Raleigh HIE lawyers are here to help you recover the financial compensation you need to provide a stable, comfortable, and happy environment for your child and your family.
 We hold various records for the settlements and verdicts we have been able to obtain for our clients through the years, including the record for the highest birth injury settlement in North Carolina.
 Our reputation has been well earned, and we are prepared to put our skill and passion to work for you.

-Hypoxic Ischemic Encephalopathy (“HIE”) FAQ
+Hypoxic Ischemic Encephalopathy (“HIE”) FAQs: Understanding Birth Asphyxia and Neonatal Encephalopathy

 What are some signs that hypoxic ischemic encephalopathy has occurred?